xinyu1205/recognize-anything/README.md

-# Tag2Text: Guiding Vision-Language Model via Image Tagging
+# :label: Tag2Text: Guiding Vision-Language Model via Image Tagging

 Official PyTorch Implementation of the <a href="https://arxiv.org/abs/2303.05657">Tag2Text</a>, an efficient and controllable vision-language pre-training framework.
 Code is available now!